 - The Witchcliffe Ecovillage will provide National Broadband Network (NBN) fibre to the premises (FTTP) connections via the common service trench to all lots to facilitate telephone and high-speed data services for every building in the development. - FTTP is the highest level of NBN service provision available and will ensure households and home businesses will enjoy a higher level of NBN service and capacity than is available with the fibre to the node connections or satellite services generally provided in rural areas.

-• NBN connection is required to every home to enable energy monitoring and metering networks.
+• NBN, or similar microgrid compliant internet connection, is required to every home to enable microgrid control, energy monitoring and metering networks.